 - your performance in the written test (Computer Science with Mathematics candidates only);

 - how you approach questions designed to make you think in interviews - our interviewers will work closely with you to assess your suitability for the challenges of Cambridge Computer Science.

 At King's, we are looking for promise and potential.
 So although existing and predicted grades form a central criterion for admissions, we are careful to interpret grades in light of your personal and educational background.
 We assess each application individually.
 We are interested to learn about your existing knowledge and skills, but we endeavour also to find out how you would deal with the new materials and ideas you would encounter at Cambridge.

 Resources and events

 - We provide general advice about developing your interests.

 - Your school work in Mathematics is essential preparation for the Cambridge Computer Science course.
 NRICH provides useful curriculum links.
 If you are studying in a different qualification system and wish to consult an A level textbook, we suggest L. Bostock and S. Chandler.
 1990.
 Core Maths for Advanced Level.
 3rd edition.
 Cheltenham: Nelson Thornes.

-- If your school does not offer Further Maths, you may be able to get support through the Further Mathematics Support Network.
+- If your school does not offer Further Maths, you may be able to get support through the Further Maths Support Network.
 See the flowchart.

-- There are Maths extension resources on the NRICH website.
-See particularly the explanation of 'rich' tasks, and PhysNRICH if you study Physics.
+- See Maths extension resources on the NRICH website.
+In particular the explanation of 'rich' tasks, and PhysNRICH if you study Physics.

 - Candidates for Computer Science with Mathematics are advised to make full use of STEP resources in addition to the links above: see Maths Faculty page, Cambridge Assessment, and NRICH STEP Prep.